CSC207-UofT/course-project-java-sapiens/phase1/design_document.md

 ## A summary of any design patterns your group has implemented (or plans to implement).
 - We used a Factory to create the appropriate use case for the two type of users using our program.
-- We plan to use an Adaptor to wrap additional info to the Commodities such as a note to the delivery on how the commodity should be handled.
+- We used an Adaptor to wrap additional info to the Commodities such as a note to the delivery on how the commodity should be handled.
+- We plan to use a Builder to create different types of ShoppingLists such as for stores and for outlets.